Environment Canada says online 'climate police' reports are false

 “WEF” appears to be a reference to the World Economic Forum, an international non-governmental lobbying group that has been the subject of widespread political conspiracy theories.
 Smith’s campaign team did not clarify whether the reference to “Greta” was intended to refer to Swedish environmental activist Greta Thunberg.

-CBC News also asked Smith’s campaign team if they had responded to the ministry’s tweets.
+CBC News also asked Smith’s team if they responded to the ministry’s tweets.

-“As Danielle has repeatedly stated, she will work with the faction to ensure that the Sovereignty Law is drafted in accordance with sound constitutional language and principles,” a campaign spokesman said.
+“As Danielle has repeatedly stated, she will work with the faction to ensure that the Sovereignty Law is developed in accordance with sound constitutional language and principles,” a campaign spokesman said.

 Environment and Climate Change Canada did not confirm to CBC News that his “misleading messages” tweets referred to the Counter Signal article and Smith’s tweet.